 Also, keep in mind that as a High School diploma holder, your earnings potential might occasionally be higher.
 You may earn more than a GED diploma holder.

 This is not always true, but it happens often enough.

-So if you are still in high school and consider quitting school, we would like to encourage you to stay and get your High School Diploma.
+So if you are still in high school and considering quitting school, we would like to encourage you to stay and get your High School Diploma.

 However, if you have left high school, you should do everything you can to get your GED diploma and improve your life.

 By earning your GED, you are in the excellent company of GED graduates.
-Here is a long list of successful people with a GED Diploma.
+Here is a long list of successful people with a GED.

-The latest version of the GED test is in line with college expectations and industry requirements and can be taken online as well.
+The latest version of the GED test is in line with college expectations and industry requirements and the GED test can be taken online as well.
 Here are a few links that will help you to get ready for the GED test:

 - free online classes for GED Prep

 - information about GED Testing in your state